splunk/public-o11y-docs/gdi/get-data-in/rum/react/manual-rum-react-instrumentation.rst

 ======================================

 .. note::
-   The ``updateLocation`` method is deprecated in Splunk RUM as of January 30, 2025.
+   The ``updateLocation`` method is deprecated in Splunk RUM as of February 4, 2025.
 Although this method continues to function, it will be removed in a future version.
 There is no replacement for this annotation.

 The RUM library includes a method for setting latitude ang longitde as global attributes.
 For example: